xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_vendors.md

 ---
 ## Approving/rejecting vendor applications

 A user who wants to become a new vendor on the marketplace can submit an application via the vendor registration page available via the "Become a seller" link in the Customer area.
-When this happens, the store administrator is notified of the new vendor registration via a bell notification and an email notification sent to their inbox.
+When this happens, the store administrator is notified of the new vendor registration via a bell notification and an email notification sent to their inbox (This is enabled by the "Vendor account created" {% link "email notification" ref_7DW1NMak %}).
 The administrator needs to review this application and either approve or reject it.

 To do so, the administrator needs to find the profile of the user who has applied to become a vendor in the Users section of the store's Admin area (They will have a regular user profile record in the store's user list and will be marked as an "Unapproved vendor"):
 ![xc5_mv_unapproved_vendor_list1.png]({{site.baseurl}}/attachments/ref_SkW62BgH/xc5_mv_unapproved_vendor_list1.png)